-A brand strategy is, in essence, the blueprint for how you want to build, shape, and share your brand.
+A branding strategy is, in essence, the blueprint for how you want to build, shape, and share your brand.
 Whether you’re a tiny startup or a legacy brand that’s been around a hundred years, a strong brand strategy is the only way to ensure health and growth.
 But many brands have a strategy that’s incomplete or ineffective—if they have one at all.

-According to On Brand Magazine’s 2017 State of Branding Report, 21% of respondents said they have a “verbal only” strategy.
 Why is this a problem?
 Without a documented brand strategy (and, therefore, a cohesive vision), you can end up with a misaligned organization and a chaotic marketing department plagued by: